tektutor/openshift-july-2025/Day1/README.md

   - BootCamp (Commercial licensed product - Used in Macbooks)
 </pre>

-## How many Virtual Machines at the max can be provisioned on a system with below configurations
+## Info - How many Virtual Machines at the max can be provisioned on a system with below configurations ?
 <pre>
 - Intel Processor with 4 Physical Cores
 - 16 GB RAM